 Proteins are needed for growth and development.
-This is vital for the fry, which grow rapidly until they mature.
-After this the amount of protein in the diet can be lowered, but not removed altogether (from about 45% to 30%).
+This is vital for the fry, which grows rapidly until they mature.
+After this, the amount of protein in the diet can be lowered, but not removed altogether (from about 45% to 30%).
 The best sources of protein are meats such as worms and small insects.

 Some of their energy will come from the fats which they eat; they should make up roughly 5-10 percent of the diet.
 Most store-bought fish foods contain fatty oils, but fats can be found in pretty much everything; plant matter is probably the least effective source though.